Setting Up a Generic Project

 #define NAME value

-.cflags files contain command line flags for the Clang code model, one flag per line.
+.cflags files contain command line flags for the Clang code model on a single line.

 For example, specify the

 -std=c++11 to set the language version for parsing as C++11.

 If you want to run your application on an embedded Linux device, you first need to deploy your executable and possibly other files.
 Qt Creator does that for you automatically if you provide the necessary information.
 This works the same way as explained for CMake here, except that you also need to include your application binary in the list.